top of page

 Mining Rosters & Lifestyle

 Mining rosters play a crucial role in the operational efficiency of mining companies.
 They dictate how workers are scheduled, balancing the demands of the job with the needs of the employees.
-This article will explore various roster types, including 7/7, 8/6, 2/2, 2/1, 5/2, and 5/2/4/3, while also discussing day and night shifts based on roles, as well as residential positions.
+This article will explore various roster types, including 7/7, 8/6, 2/2, 2/1, 5/2, and 5/2/4/3, while also discussing day and night shift.

 Types of Mining Rosters